robinmonjo/coincoin/apps/blockchain_web/README.md

 $> curl -H 'Content-Type: application/json' localhost:4000/api/blocks -X POST -d '{"data": "block data"}'
 # output the current blockchain (note the newly created block won't appear until its mined by one node of the network)

-# wait a bit until the block get mined ... the query all the blockchain
+# wait a bit until the block get mined ... then query all the blockchain
 # from node1
 $> curl -H 'Content-Type: application/json' localhost:4000/api/blocks